 - Do you want all pain relief options available, even if they may have the side effect of unintentionally hastening your death?

-- Which life-sustaining options—such as tube feeding, mechanical ventilation, CPR, and antibiotics—do you want and which would you not want?
-How long would you want these options to be continued if your condition is not improving?
+- Which life-sustaining options do you want?
+Which don’t you want?
+How long do you want these to continue if your condition doesn’t improve?

-- Would you want artificial life support removed if you are found to be irreversibly brain dead, or do you prefer that your life be sustained until your heart stops on its own?
+- Would you want artificial life support removed if you are found to be irreversibly brain dead?

 - Do you want to donate your organs and tissues?

-- Would you like to be cremated or buried?
-Or would you prefer that your body be donated to science?
+- Would you like your body to be cremated, buried, or donated to science?

-To be valid, a living will must meet state requirements regarding notarization or witnesses.
+A living will must meet state requirements regarding notarization or witnesses to be valid.
 A living will can be revoked at any time as long as you are mentally capable.

-Living wills are often used in conjunction with your healthcare power of attorney (which I discuss more in-depth shortly).
-A living will is specifically for end-of-life medical treatment while the healthcare POA encompasses all other types of medical treatment.
+Living wills are often used in conjunction with your healthcare power of attorney.
+A living will is specifically for end-of-life medical treatment, while the healthcare POA encompasses all other types of medical treatment.

 Durable Healthcare Power of Attorney